 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- adj.
-Strikingly expressive or vivid: picturesque language.
+- adjective Strikingly expressive or vivid.

 - Picture-like; possessing notably original and pleasing qualities such as would be effective in a picture; forming or fitted to form an interesting or striking picture, as a mountain waterfall, or a pine-covered headland, or a gay costume amid appropriate surroundings.
-The word does not imply the presence of the highest beauty or of sublimity —qualities which belong to a more elevated plane.

 - Strikingly graphic or vivid; abounding or diversified with striking and vivid imagery: as, picturesque language.

-- adj. strikingly expressive
+- adjective strikingly expressive

 Etymologies